keithbuhler/keithbuhler.github.io/fun/index.md

 <img src="http://lorempixel.com/image_output/nature-q-c-800-450-8.jpg" alt="Trees" align="center" hspace="20">

+Hi, I'm Keith Buhler.
 Welcome to my personal home page.
-I'm Keith Buhler, [a philosopher](/) at Asbury University and the University of Kentucky.
+I'm [a philosopher](/), [educator](/teaching), and [author.](http://www.amazon.com/Sola-Scriptura-Dialogue-Keith-Buhler-ebook/dp/B009N27L12/ref=sr_1_9?ie=UTF8&qid=1401301911&sr=8-9&keywords=sola+scriptura).
+My [philosophy site](/) gathers academic resources and information about me.

-This site is a conglomoration of all the fun projects I'm working on.
-You can get to know me, read some of my nonfiction, fiction, screenplays, humor, and explore other resources you might find of interest.
+This personal site gathers a bunch of fun things.
+It is a conglomoration of various projects I'm working on.

+Here you can get to know me.
+You can read some of [my nonfiction, fiction, screenplays, and satire](/fun/writings).
+You can learn how to [read intentionally](http://www.readingintentionally.com), learn about the Oxford [Inklings](/fun/inklings), and learn how to [meditate](/fun/meditation).

+There are a few more projects in development as well.
+Enjoy!

+## Index

 * [My Writings -- fiction, screenplays, verse, and satire](/fun/writings)
 * [My Blog -- the "Intentional Reading Project" helps you read more books this year](http://www.readingintentionally.com)